AndreWohnsland/TimeTracker/README.md

 ## Updating to latest Version

+INFO: Latest version should just be downloaded and installed over the previous version.
 If updating from version v1.0 you need to go into the directory and run:

 ```bash